Campus Safety Links

 Confined Spaces: Access to confined spaces requires specific training and preparation.
 Contact the CoE Safety Office for information about work or research which may require access to a confined space.
 All confined space work must comply with the UW-Madison Confined Space Program.

 Office Safety: A job where most of the work tasks are completed while sitting in a chair in a climate-controlled office building would seem less fraught with danger.
 However, a surprising number of hazards can be present in an office setting.
-According to data from the Bureau of Labor Statistics, over 50,000 private-industry office and administrative workers suffered on-the-job injuries in 2016.
+According to data from the Bureau of Labor Statistics, over 50,000 office and administrative workers suffered on-the-job injuries in 2016.
 Many of these injuries could have been prevented had employees and supervisors recognized the risks and implemented simple workplace modifications to help mitigate them.
 Check out these Office Safety Tips.

 Respirators: Medical clearance is a prerequisite to a fit test and wearing a respirator.
 Environmental and Occupational Health coordinates compliance for OSHA 1910.134 Respiratory Protection and aligns services for initial and annual respirator user fit testing with Occupational Medicine.
 Contact the CoE Safety Office if you may need a respirator for your work or research.